plone-ve/training/advanced-python/data_model.rst

 out middleware by crafting a class which behaves like that.
 For that purpose, we are taking a small diversion from WSGI to Python's Data Model.
-We enter the realm of so called **magic methods** also known as ``__dunder__`` (which stands of duble underscore).
+We enter the realm of so called **magic methods** also known as ``__dunder__`` (which stands of double underscore).

 The first thing to know about special methods is that they are meant to be called by the Python interpreter, and not by you.
 [Fluent Python, pg.
 8].